-This can make it tricky to make buying decisions, especially if you’re a first-time buyer, or upgrading a very old stand mixer.
+KitchenAid mixers come in several modes, shapes, colors, and sizes.
+This can make it tricky to make buying decisions, especially if you’re a first-time buyer or upgrading an older model.

-I previously owned the 4.5-quart KitchenAid Classic Stand Mixer and it was a perfect stand mixer for small batches of baked goods.
+I previously owned the 4.5-quart KitchenAid Classic Stand Mixer, and it was a perfect stand mixer for small batches of baked goods.

 For me, what’s not to love about both units?
-After all, they’re both made by KitchenAid and we all know they make superior products (not sponsored).
-Be sure to watch the full video to find out which model is my go-to here at The Kitchen Girl HQ.
+After all, they’re both made by KitchenAid, and we all know they make superior products (not sponsored).
+Watch the full video to find out which model is my go-to at The Kitchen Girl HQ.

 KitchenAid Artisan stand mixer features